MillerRabin/intention-storage/readme.md

 What if there is no water in the pipe?

-* The volume control indicates that water is not receved and infroms your smartphone there is no water.
+* The volume control indicates that water is not received and informs your smartphone there is no water.
 With approval it can place an order for the water from you or a water service company.

 We can create a more **fail safe** process.